Last Updated on August 7, 2022 by Max

 Unfortunately, often wishing to show the benefits of TRT therapy, doctors appeal to scientific evidence concerning the effects of endogenous testosterone on human health while deliberately keeping silent about the adverse side effects of testosterone therapy.

-It should be noted, for reasons not yet fully understood, these two types of T can sometimes have opposite effects.
+For reasons not yet fully understood, it should be noted that these two types of T can sometimes have opposite effects.

 In order not to be unfounded, consider an example of the effect of endogenous and exogenous testosterone on the cardiovascular system.
 The following is a snippet from the post advocating TRT.